cheshire137/project-pull-mover/README.md

     -f, --failing-test-label LABEL   Name of the label to apply to a pull request that has failing required builds -u, --author AUTHOR              Specify a username so that only PRs in the project authored by that user are changed -m, --mark-draft                 Also mark pull requests as a draft when setting them to In Progress, Not Against Main, or Conflicting status.
+    -e                               Don't mark a PR as draft or move its column based on whether it has failing required builds.
+        --ignore-failing-required-builds
     -v, --version                    Print version and exit
 ```